Tutorial

 The process of creating a single .glb with colliders and animations seems like a real hassle.

-It seems like there are so many steps involved, and it's easy to make mistakes.
-However, I know that it's important to reduce the weight of my scene and improve the loading time, so I'm willing to stick with it.
-Hopefully, the end result will be worth the effort.
+There are many steps involved, and it's easy to make mistakes along the way.
+However, it's essential to reduce the weight of your scene and improve loading time, so it's worth tthe effort.
+With patience and attention to detail, the end result should hopefully justify the work invested.

 Unity